PUGX/aop/README.md

 }
 ```

-At the end, we just need to run the code
+At the end, you just need to run the code
 to see that `Monolog` is actually logging
 thanks to the Loggable aspect: